bsreeram08/Cogni-Docs/README.md

 ### Chunking updates

-- Default chunker is now **LangChain** with the recursive strategy.
+- Default chunker is **LangChain** with the recursive strategy.
 - Recommended defaults: `chunkSize=3000`, `chunkOverlap=150`.
 - Configure via `CHUNKING_NAME=langchain` and `CHUNKING_OPTIONS={"strategy":"recursive","chunkSize":3000,"chunkOverlap":150}`.
+- Additional strategies in the LangChain provider:
+  - `intelligent`: content-type–aware splitting (adapts separators/size for code, markdown, html, etc.).
+  - `semantic`: initial split + adjacent-merge when cosine similarity of embeddings is above a threshold.
-- The Chonkie provider was refined to normalize outputs (e.g., `RecursiveChunk`) to strings so `Chunk.text` is always a string.
+- The Chonkie provider normalizes outputs to strings so `Chunk.text` is always a string.

 ## 🏗️ Architecture